apteryxxyz/next-ws/packages/cli/readme.md

 ## 🚀 Usage

-Using WebSocket functionality in your Next.js application with Next WS is straightforward and requires no additional setup.
-Simply define a `SOCKET` function within any route file.
-This function is invoked whenever a client establishes a WebSocket connection to that specific route.
+Using WebSocket functionality in your Next.js application with Next WS is simple and requires no additional configuration.
+Simply export a `SOCKET` function from any route file.
+This function will be invoked whenever a client establishes a WebSocket connection to that specific route.

 The `SOCKET` function receives three arguments: the WebSocket client instance, the incoming HTTP request - which you can use to get the URL path, query parameters, and headers - and the WebSocket server instance.